KB5AVY/SoftRocking-WebSDR/README.md

 # SoftRocking-WebSDR
 Easy Configuring a SoftrockSDR receiver to use with the WebSDR I am not a Linux expert by any means.
-I have a PhD, but My experience is clinical Geneticsbut.
+I have a PhD, but My experience is clinical Genetics.
 I am very passionate about radio and electronics.
 Ham radio has a sweet spot in my heart.
 Over the last several months, I've been struggling trying to set up my Websdr.
 Finally,  I believe I got it working.
  It's not the best out there, but it seems to be performing correctly.
 Sadly, I couldn't find any reliable help.